2024 LES Young Artists of Color Fellowship

 Tasnuva Shehrin

-Tasnuva (she/her), a Bangladeshi American filmmaker and photographer from the Lower East Side, is a firm believer in the power of storytelling to foster connection, empathy, and advocacy.
+Meet Tasnuva!
+A Bangladeshi American filmmaker and photographer from the Lower East Side, Tasnuva is a firm believer in the power of storytelling to foster connection, empathy, and advocacy.
 Her creative journey is anchored in the belief that every individual’s narrative holds intrinsic value.

-Exploring the rich tapestry of human experience, Tasnuva’s work delves deep into themes of nostalgia, community, uncertainty, and the profound stories embodied within the corporeal form.
-This year, she aims to create art that honors the spirit of the LES that raised her, and shed light on working class struggles all over NYC through short documentaries.
-She currently works at Chicken & Egg Pictures.
+Tasnuva’s work delves deep into themes of nostalgia, community, uncertainty, and social justice.
+This year, she aims to create art that honors the spirit of the LES that raised her, and sheds light on working class struggles all over NYC through short documentaries.

 Facilitators